ynput/OpenPype/website/docs/manager_ftrack.md

 - Re-structuring the project hierarchy when work is already being done.
 - Renaming the Project

-If you need to move entity or change it's name it is possible only in the acse when no-one has worked on it yet.
+If you need to move entity or change its name it is possible only in the acse when no-one has worked on it yet.
 Once work is in progreess, you must archive the old one and create new.

 To archive entities you should use [Archive Asset/Subset](manager_ftrack_actions#delete-asset/subset) action.
 This will remove the selected entity from ftrack and avalon database in mostly non-destructive way, so it can be recovered later.
-To completely delete all traces of this such entity you'll need to go to pype archive and delete them from there.
+To completely delete all traces of this such entity you'll need to go to OpenPype archive and delete them from there.